 Unless the Department states otherwise, the au pair will not need a visa sticker in his or her passport, but if required the visa sticker is available at every Departmental Office in Australia.

 The visa is valid for 12 months.
 Should your au pair apply for this visa outside of Australia, the validity of the visa commences on the day your au pair enters Australia.
-You will find more information on visa conditions in the application form for the Working Holiday visa.
+Working Holiday Makers may not work for the same employer for more than six months.
+On the other hand, au pairs entering Australia on a Working Holiday visa are allowed to stay with their host families for up to 12 months if given signed permission by an Immigration Secretary or by signing a Form 1445.

 We are continually researching and updating our host country information, but cannot guarantee that all material provided is complete and correct.
 If you notice gaps or inaccuracies, we would like to hear from you.